JustGinger888/Orinoco-Database-Assessment/README.md

 ##### - Evaluation Q1

 The resulting data of this query seems to be all as required and correct due to the testing I have done and propper formatting of age and date.
-One of the tests that I have done includes running the query withouth the name condition when ordering, seeing the resulting data would not alphabetically sort data, specifically on entry 7 and 8, which was rectified through the second condition.
-Moreover, I also ran my own calculations on a few ages and they all seem to be correct.
-Seperating the where clause also allowed me to see tha amount of new clients and those based on age in seperate views, giving me the chance to count seperately and add them together when joining the clauses, allowing me ensure the data returned was all of them needed.
+One of the tests that I have done includes running the query without the name condition when ordering, seeing the resulting data would not alphabetically sort data, specifically on entry 7 and 8, which was rectified through the second condition.
+Moreover, I also ran my calculations on a few pages and they all seem to be correct.
+Separating the where clause also allowed me to see that amount of new clients and those based on age in separate views, giving me the chance to count separately and add them together when joining the clauses, allowing me to ensure the data returned was all of them needed.

 #### Query 02

 ##### - Description Q2

-A customer account history page query which will accept the shopper id as a parameter to display corresponding information.
+A customer account history page query which will accept the shopper id as a parameter to display the corresponding information.
 Used to retrieve the:

 - First Name
-- Surname of specified shopper
+- A surname of specified shopper
 - Order no
 - Ordered product status
 - Order Date (Formatted dd-mm-yy)
 - Product Description
-- Seller name
+- Seller Name
 - Quantity ordered
 - Price (two decimal places with a £ sign)
 - Ordered product status

-To get all of the data stated above I needed to Inner Join the initial shoppers table with 4 others, including:
+To get all of the data stated above I needed to Inner Join the initial shoppers' table with 4 others, including:

 - shopper_orders Table
 - ordered_products Table